ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

       - secrets/users.acl
     ~~~

-    This `kustomization.yaml` file is exactly the same as the one you declared for [gitea's Valkey deployment](G033%20-%20Deploying%20services%2002%20~%20gitea%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-kustomize-project).
+    This `kustomization.yaml` file is exactly the same as the one you declared for [Ghost's Valkey deployment](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-kustomize-project).

 ### Validating the Kustomize YAML output

-With all the necessary resources declared for your Gitea Valkey instance, review the YAML resulting from the Gitea Valkey's Kustomize subproject:
+With all the necessary resources declared for your Forgejo Valkey instance, review the YAML resulting from the Forgejo Valkey's Kustomize subproject:

-1. Execute the `kubectl kustomize` command on the Gitea Valkey Kustomize subproject's root folder, piped to `less` to get the output paginated:
+1. Execute the `kubectl kustomize` command on the Forgejo Valkey Kustomize subproject's root folder, piped to `less` (or your text editor of choice) to get the output paginated:

     ~~~sh
-    $ kubectl kustomize $HOME/k8sprjs/gitea/components/cache-valkey | less
+    $ kubectl kustomize $HOME/k8sprjs/forgejo/components/cache-valkey | less
     ~~~

-2. The obtained YAML should be like this one:
+2. The resulting YAML should be like this one:

     ~~~yaml
     apiVersion: v1
     data:
       valkey.conf: |-
         # Custom Valkey configuration
         bind 0.0.0.0
         protected-mode no